 Presentation of a claim against the government must be more than an intention to make a claim; it must be presented physically and actually, and thereby made to the government.
 The defendant can be convicted for only presenting the false claim and it is not necessary that the government pay or otherwise fulfill the fraudulent claim.
 Moreover, the claim doesn’t have to be presented directly to the government, it can be presented to an intermediary authorized to accept the claim on behalf of the government, such as a tax return preparer, as long as the defendant is aware that the claim will we be presented to the government.

 Actually the process of making a claim against the government can be very confusing, and claimants can sometimes make honest mistakes.
-In case the prosecution can’t prove beyond a reasonable doubt that the defendant made the false claim knowingly and intentionally he cannot be held criminally liable for this crime.
+In case the prosecution can’t prove beyond a reasonable doubt that the defendant made the false claim knowingly and intentionally he cannot be criminally liable for this crime.

-Penalties for violating Section 286: Conspiracy to defraud the Government with respect to claims.
+Section 286: Conspiracy to defraud the Government with respect to claims.

-Penalties for violating Section 287: False, fictitious or fraudulent claims.
+Section 287: False, fictitious or fraudulent claims.